 Teledyne LeCroy's products reflect our mission to go beyond the limits of common industry constraints.
 At Teledyne LeCroy, we are also committed to strict adherence to oscilloscope security best practices by us as the provider, and urge your adoption as the user of our products.

 Adhering to oscilloscope security best practices mitigates common security concerns:

 - Teledyne LeCroy demonstration oscilloscopes are protected against viruses in order to protect customer information networks during evaluations.

 - Manufacturing and testing of Teledyne LeCroy oscilloscopes are done in a secure network environment.
 We employ scanning procedures using current virus definitions during production, to ensure a clean build environment.
-A signed certificate is included in the box prior to shipment.

 - Reconditioned instruments are treated the same as original manufactured or serviced from a software perspective – each is made fully safe, secure, and updated prior to resale.